MasonStooksbury/Brainfuck-Interpreters/README.md

 - Declare an indexed array of variable size
 - Start a WHILE loop
 - Get length of a string
-- SWITCH statement (or MATCH, or an IF/ELSE ladder)
+- SWITCH statement (or MATCH, or an IF/ELSE ladder, etc)
 - Change value in array
 - Append value to the end of an array
 - Remove value from the end of an array